 TikTok sues Biden administration to block new law that could lead to U.S. ban

-Washington — TikTok, the widely popular social media app, and its parent company ByteDance filed a lawsuit against the Justice Department on Tuesday over a new law that requires it to cut ties with its China-based owner within a year or be effectively banned from the United States.
+Washington — TikTok, the widely popular social media app, and its parent company ByteDance filed a lawsuit against the Justice Department on Tuesday over a new law that requires the platform to cut ties with its China-based owner within a year or be effectively banned from the United States.

 The petition filed in federal court in Washington, D.C., alleges that the measure signed into law by President Biden last month is unconstitutional in part because it violates the First Amendment rights of its users in the U.S. by effectively shutting down their access to the popular forum.
 Filed with the U.S. Court of Appeals for the District of Columbia Circuit, the petition calls for the court to block Attorney General Merrick Garland from enforcing the measure.

-The suit names TikTok and ByteDance as plaintiffs and was filed against Garland.
+The suit names TikTok and Beijing-based ByteDance as plaintiffs and was filed against Garland.

-The foreign aid package passed by Congress last month included a provision that required the platform's parent company ByteDance to sell its stake in TikTok within a year.
+The foreign aid package passed by Congress last month included a provision that required ByteDance to sell its stake in TikTok within a year.
 If the company fails to meet that one-year deadline, TikTok would lose access to app stores and web-hosting providers, effectively cutting it off to the roughly 170 million users in the U.S.

 But TikTok said in its filing that while lawmakers portrayed the measure as a choice between divesture or a ban, "there is no question: the Act will force a shutdown of TikTok by January 19, 2025, silencing the 170 million Americans who use the platform to communicate in ways that cannot be replicated elsewhere."

-The company said that the divesture required by the law within a 270-day timeline, subject to a 90-day extension by the president, is "simply not possible," and pointed to the Chinese government's opposition to selling the technology that has made TikTok so wildly popular in the U.S.
+The company said that the divestiture required by the law within a 270-day timeline, subject to a 90-day extension by the president, is "simply not possible," and pointed to the Chinese government's opposition to selling the technology that has made TikTok so wildly popular in the U.S. — its recommendation engine.

 "For the first time in history, Congress has enacted a law that subjects a single, named speech platform to a permanent, nationwide ban, and bars every American from participating in a unique online community with more than 1 billion people worldwide," TikTok wrote in its filing.

 TikTok came under scrutiny by Congress amid concerns about the app's ties to China.
-U.S. officials have warned that the video-sharing platform is a threat to national security, in part because the Chinese government can use it to spy on Americans or weaponize the app to influence the public by promoting or suppressing certain content.
+U.S. officials have warned that the video-sharing platform is a threat to national security, in part because they say the Chinese government can use it to spy on Americans or weaponize the app to manipulate content and influence the public.

-FBI Director Christopher Wray told the House Intelligence Committee in March that the Chinese government could use TikTok to gain access to Americans' phones.
+FBI Director Christopher Wray told the House Intelligence Committee in March that the Chinese government could use TikTok's software to gain access to Americans' phones.
 Lawmakers in both chambers of Congress and across partisan lines have also expressed alarm about the app after participating in classified briefings.

 Caitlin Yilek and Kaia Hubbard contributed to this report.